unprolix/bastard/README.md

 1. Create the bastard object:

         var bastard = require ('bastard');
         var Bastard = bastard.Bastard;
         var bastardObj = new Bastard (config);

-	// if you want to load every file into the cache before you get started: bastardObj.loadEveryFile (callback);
+        // if you want to load every file into the cache before you get started: bastardObj.preload (callback);

 2. Create your own HttpServer object and pass requests to it from within the associated handler:

         var handled = bastardObj.possiblyHandleRequest (request, response);

    If the above function returns true, the request has been handled and you don't need to do anything else.
 Depending on how you want to structure your server, you can check bastard before or after your own URLs.

 3. To find out the current fingerprint of a file:

         bastardObj.getFingerprint (filePath, basePath, callback);

 	* filePath: full path to the file
 	* basePath: path to the file within the base directory (may be the same as the URL path for the file)
 	* callback: if present, will be called with the first argument being any error (or null) and the second argument being the fingerprint

    If callback is not present and the fingerprint is already known, it will be returned immediately as the result of the function call.
 If callback is not present and the fingerprint is not already known, the fingerprint will be internally calculated and null will be returned from the function call.

    You only need to specify one of filePath and basePath.

    For an example of how to run bastard from your own code, examine the file start.js in the bastard package.

 Configuration